jshook/testclient/docs/core_concepts.md

 Within a running scenario, running activities are known only by their aliases.
 That is, you must provide an alias when starting an activity.

-### Actions

-Actions are simply consumers of input values.
-The work done by actions represents the essential workload of a given test.
-Often, the action implementation is what makes an activity type interesting.

-### Inputs
+## Inputs

 For a given activity instance, there is usually a single input shared across all motors.
 This allows the input to be used for rate control within the activity.
 It also allows for all motors to draw from a single known set of cycle numbers.
 This is important for come activity types which use sliding-window or other sequence-dependent logic.

+## Actions

+Actions are simply consumers of input values.
+The work done by actions represents the essential workload of a given test.
+Often, the action implementation is what makes an activity type interesting.

 ### Controls